FernandaARJ/almeidafernanda.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+subtitle: "<a href='#'>Affiliations</a>.
 Address.
-Contacts.
-Motto.
-Etc.
+Contacts."

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic.jpg          # make sure this file exists in assets/img/
-  image_circular: false # crops the image to make it circular
+  image_circular: false
-  more_info: >
+  address: |
-    <p>Room 01 021</p>
+    Room 01 021
-    <p>Alfred Weber Institute for Economics, Bergheimer Str.
-58</p>
-    <p>Your 69115 Heidelberg (Germany)</p>
+    Alfred-Weber-Institut für Wirtschaftswissenschaften (AWI)
+    Bergheimer Straße 58
+    69115 Heidelberg, Germany

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: true
-social: true # includes social icons at the bottom of the page
+social: true

 announcements:
-  enabled: true # includes a list of news items
+  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  scrollable: true
+  limit: 5

 latest_posts:
   enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: true
-  limit: 3 # leave blank to include all the blog posts
+  limit: 3
 ---

-I am a PhD candidate at the Chair of International and Development Politics under the supervision of Prof. Dr. Axel Dreher.
-She holds a Master's degree in Quantitative Economics from Goethe University Frankfurt and a Master's in Economics from the Federal University of Rio de Janeiro.
-At the same university, she completed her bachelor's degree in economics.
-Her research interests lie in Development Economics and Political Economy.
+I am a PhD candidate at the Chair of International and Development Politics at Heidelberg University under the supervision of Prof. Dr. Axel Dreher.

+I hold a Master's degree in Quantitative Economics from Goethe University Frankfurt and a Master's degree in Economics from the Federal University of Rio de Janeiro, where I also completed my Bachelor's degree in Economics.
-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My research interests lie in **Development Economics** and **Political Economy**, with a particular focus on the political economy of development and the impact of international organizations on policy-making in developing countries.